yamogoo/alma-ui/client/README.md

 pnpm dev
 ```

-_Then open http://localhost:3000 to see Sparkpad in action._
+_Then open http://localhost:3000 to see Renum in action._

 ## 📝 R&D Notes